 Where high ground meets deep calm — a region of peaks, valleys, and timeless routes.

-Whether you’re following a stone path above Grasmere, walking beside Buttermere, or exploring the quiet folds of the Forest of Bowland, this is walking with heart.
-Each step brings something new: a glimpse of sky in water, a stone barn in a field, or the hush of wind through pine.
+This is walking at its most atmospheric.
+Follow a stone path above Grasmere, wander beside Buttermere, explore the quiet folds of the Forest of Bowland, or trace riverside paths through the western Yorkshire Dales.
+From mountain passes to gentle valley trails, every step reveals something new: a glimpse of sky in water, a sheepfold on a slope, or the hush of wind across heather.

 England’s most famous walking landscape.
 Climb Scafell Pike, Helvellyn, or Catbells, or take gentler paths along Derwentwater, Grasmere, or Tarn Hows.
 For a deeper route through valleys, market towns, and upland farms, walk the Cumbria Way — a 73-mile trail from Ulverston to Carlisle.